Wolf1kZ/web_push/README.md

-# Wep Push Notifications demo app
+# Web Push Notifications demo app

 This project is demo project (backend and frontend sides) for demonstating work of web push notifications.